I export seafood from Great Britain

 Some agreements however will not be in place before the end of the transition period.
 In this case, trade with these countries would take place on World Trade Organization (WTO) terms using ‘Most Favoured Nation’ (MFN) tariffs.
 This may result in changes to duty rates.

-Information on preferential and MFN rates can be accessed at the European Commission’s Market Access database.
+Information on preferential and MFN rates can be accessed on the European Commission’s Access2Markets database.

 43. Can products made before the end of the transition period and stored in warehouses be sold legally in the EU after 1 January 2021?